Beledie Han: Events

 In the beginning of the summer, the music festival Lilac OpenAir is held in the area close to Lyulaka hut.

 Years ago the annual local 'sabor' gathering was organized on 2 June but the tradition faded after 1989.

 Lyulaka hut

 The mountain hut Lyulaka is situated in Mala mountain (a part of Western Stara planina), 600 meters northeast from Beledie Han, 610 m above sea level.
 The hut has 35 beds, tourist kitchen and a canteen.

 There are many caves (ca. 30) nearby the hut.
 The river Kriva flows by the hut and around many picturesque meadows suitable for picnics.
 It is believed that the area has buried gold and untold riches, which makes it interesting for treasure hunters.

+Environmental protection

+The area around Belediye Han falls within the protected area.
+Its land is included in the European ecological system Natura 2000.

+The residents of the village zealously protect nature and protest against attempts to turn its land into an industrial zone according to plans by the Kostinbrod municipality.
+Private investors are proposing the construction of a huge photovoltaic park and a green hydrogen plant.